CARDINAL PLAY DATES

 Anyone can join Play Dates for free, but members will need to purchase scripts each month (or borrow them from the library).
 We want to ensure that playwrights are getting paid for their work.
 We will provide links to outlets where each month’s script will be available for purchase or loan, as well as additional resources like cast albums or video recordings.

-August Meeting Date: Wednesday, August 26 at 7:00 pm via Zoom
+Meeting Date: September 29th @ 7:00 PM via Zoom

 Previous Play Dates:

-June 2020: The Taming by Lauren Gunderson
+June 2020: The Taming by Lauren Gunderson.
+Watch the recap here!

 July 2020: The Most Spectacularly Lamentable Trial of Miz Martha Washington by James Ijames.
 Watch the recap here!

 August 2020: Two Trains Running by August Wilson.
 Watch the recap here!